 No. They are not given up altogether.
 Only they are no longer performed as means (upāyas) to an end.
 The Karmas constituting Karma Yoga will all be performed by a Prapanna, not as means for attaining moksha, but as loving service unto the Lord.
 Comprehension of the Lord’s transcendental glory (Jñāna or knowledge) shall serve to illumine his own essential nature.
 Bhakti (devotion to the Lord), will be practiced, not as a means, but as an intense longing for the object of attainment, which is a prerequisite, even as hunger is, for relishing food.
 Prapatti, the loving surrender to the Lord, leads to the acquisition of a correct perspective of the true or essential nature of the individual soul, namely, absolute and exclusive dependence on the Lord and complete self-abnegation.
 [Mumukshuppadi pdf pages 38, 39]

 Nama-sankirtana (chanting of the holy names of the Lord) is no longer performed as an upāya (means) but becomes upēya (fruit).
 Instead of it being performed with the idea that it will cleanse one’s heart (which it definitely does) or with some other motive, it’s performed as part of loving service, constituting the svarūpa (essential nature) of the jīva (spirit soul).
-In some Vaishnava traditions, Nama-sankirtana is performed as the means, with Prapatti serving as either a preparatory step to clear away one’s samchita karma or as an adjunct to make Nama-sankirtana to be successful or both.
+In some Vaishnava traditions, Nama-sankirtana is performed as the means, with Prapatti serving as an anga (adjunct), either as a preparatory step to clear away one’s samchita karma or as an adjunct to make Nama-sankirtana to be successful or both.
 But as explained by Srivaishnava Acharyas above, Prapatti by itself is all powerful.

 Meaning of Works to the Resigned (Prapanna)